 It’s that time of year again when people all across Canada are buying toys, school supplies and hygiene items, and packing them in shoeboxes to be part of Samaritan's Purse’s annual Operation Christmas Child ministry to struggling children in the developing world.

-1) Do you deliver all the gift-filled shoeboxes by Christmas Eve?
+6. Do you deliver all the gift-filled shoeboxes by Christmas Eve?

-No. Most of the boxes won’t be distributed to needy children for several more weeks and possibly months.
+No. Most of the boxes won’t be distributed to children in need for several more weeks, and possibly months.
 It takes us that long to transport the boxes to the designated countries, undergo the necessary customs inspections, and travel to the communities where, in partnership with local churches, we will distribute them.
 These delays may be a bit disappointing to you, but we’ve learned that children love to receive gift-filled shoeboxes at ANY time of year.
 And many of them aren’t even aware of Christmas, or the tradition of giving gifts to celebrate Jesus’ birth.

 It’s true that Canadians often pack mitts, toques, sweaters, jackets, socks, and other clothing into the shoeboxes they donate.
 And although many of those boxes go to seemingly warm countries in Latin America and West Africa, almost all of those countries experience cooler periods during the year when warm clothing is very welcome.
 Those periods may not seem very cool to us, but they are to the local children and their families!
 For example, even when it is 30 degrees Celsius, parents and children in Liberia will put on gloves and coats to keep warm while riding their motorcycles.